CogSciUOS/Conceptors/data/README.md

 ### birddb
 This database can be found on the website of the [Taylor Lab](http://taylor0.biology.ucla.edu/birdDBQuery/) and used for querying different bird species for data files of their songs.

-### robindb
-This is data containing only one species (recorded in the Rocky Mountains) with annotated syllables.

 ## Textgrid programs
 There are quite some programs around for analyzing textgrid data.
 The one recommended in the robindb sources is praat which looks roughly like this: